uts-ios-dev/uts-ios-2019-project3-group-101/README.md

 - Currently, after invoking Siri to add a grocery item, the TableView does not automatically refresh itself to show the new item.
 The app needs to be cleared from recents and relaunched for the TableView to be updated
 - Siri functionality does not work on a simulator
++ Minor bugs detailed in issues section of this repository